 In this lesson, you will learn how to use business classes from the Business Class Library as is.
 For this purpose, you will add the Event business class to the application.
-Additionally, you will add the Scheduler module to the application, so that the Event List View will be displayed using a special control designed for managing events.

 Before proceeding, take a moment to review the Inherit from the Business Class Library Class (EF) lesson.

 Register the Event and Resource classes in DbContext.
 Edit the BusinessObjects_MySolutionDbContext.cs_ file as shown below.

 In the Solution Explorer, find the Module.cs (Module.vb) file within the MySolution.Module project.
 Double-click it to invoke the Module Designer.

 In the Exported Types section, locate the Referenced Assemblies | DevExpress.Persistent.BaseImpl.EF.v18.2 | Event node.
 Select it and press the SPACEBAR, or right-click it and choose Use Type in Application in the invoked context menu.
 The node will be marked in bold.
 This means that the Event business class will be added to the Application Model, and this class will take part in the UI construction process.
 The use of extra modules is detailed in the Extra Modules section of this tutorial.

 If the Event class is not available in the Exported Types section, please ensure that your solution was rebuilt after registering this class in DbContext and restart the designer.